-My Pinterest feed seemed to explode with hot chocolate and red wine combinations this week.
+My Pinterest feed has exploded with hot chocolate and red wine combinations.
 I’d never thought about combining the two before, but it makes perfect sense.
 Red wine and dark chocolate go together well.

 I read the various recipes, got the gist of what should go in the drink, and came up with my own version.
-Usually, when I build a drink, I have to play around with the proportions and make several versions before I come up with what I think is just right.
-Not this time.
+Usually, when I build a drink, I have to play around with the proportions and make several versions before I get it just right — but not this time!
 After tasting my first attempt, I needed to add a little more simple syrup to the pot, and I had a winner immediately.

 - 1/3 cup dry red wine (I used Bonterra Cabernet Sauvignon)

 - 1 1/2 tbsp organic, unsweetened cocoa powder

 - 4 tbsp simple syrup

 - 2/3 cup 1 percent organic milk (You can use any kind of milk you want.
 I have 1 percent on hand.)

 - Combine red wine and cocoa powder in a heavy-bottomed pan over medium heat.
 Stir until well combined.